xaanya/devops24/examinations/07/README.md

 to use for our purposes.

-We can use a similar strategy as with the _nginx_ web server to install this software onto the correct host(s):
+We can use a similar strategy as with the _nginx_ web server to install this software onto the correct host(s).
+Create the playbook `07-mariadb.yml` with this content:

     ---
     - hosts: db